vyta/arc-with-policy/README.md

-# POC - Scale with Azure Arc
+# Scale with Azure Arc

+**The contents of this project is for POC purposes only.**

 This project provides infrastructure as code (IaC) and scripts to deploy and manage Azure Arc-enabled machines with automated K3s installation.

-The contents of this project is for POC purposes only.
+Arc extends Azure capabilities to manage hybrid and multi-cloud environments.
+One of those capabilities is governance with [Azure Policies](https://learn.microsoft.com/en-us/azure/governance/policy/), which allow you to manage resources and enforce compliance across your Azure environment.

 ## Prerequisites